Billy Koen: In popular culture

-Koen was the subject of "KOENTMND", a popular internet meme, or "fad", that prominently featured recordings of inspirational messages from Koen's lectures at The University of Texas at Austin.
+Koen was the subject of "KOENTMND", an internet meme, or "fad", that prominently featured recordings from Koen's lectures at The University of Texas at Austin.
 The meme gained popularity in 2006, after one of Koen's students posted an audio recording of him to YTMND, an internet meme community, saying, Can you believe it?
-You've already finished C. Do you think you can do MATLAB?According to the YTMND wiki, "KOENTMND" sites have "achieved high ratings, including some top viewed exposure."
-The meme has had many spinoffs.
+You've already finished C. Do you think you can do MATLAB?